Sus-Shang/yuxinxinyu_project/project/README.md

 ```

 ### 2. Views

+On the index page, the users can choose to view the following options: map of sightings, list of sightings, general stats of sightings, or they can also add a new sighting.

+Specific functions of the views are described below:

 * Map

 A view that shows a map that displays location of the first 100 squirrels' sightings